 June 18, 2020.

-A protester in medical scrubs and a covid mask holds a single rose while marching in a crowd of thousands through the streets of downtown on the 6th consecutive day of protest in Seattle following the death of George Floyd.
+A person in medical scrubs and a covid mask holds a single rose while marching in a crowd of thousands through the streets of downtown on the 6th consecutive day of protest in Seattle following the death of George Floyd on June 4, 2020.

 A Black family with two young boys raise their firsts in silence at the Seattle Children’s March, an event inspired by the 1963 Birmingham Children’s Crusade and organized by youth 18 and under on June 13, 2020 in Seattle, Wash.